 I also have a picture with the cup, but can’t find it now…Eh, 30 minutes waiting in the queue wasted when you lose the photo!!

 And lastly we went to Beatles Story – a Beatles museum in Liverpool on Albert Dock.
-I thought it was bigger, but still it was fun to see.
+I was raised listening to Beatles, they are a favourite band of my dad’s so it was very special to see the museum and touch upon the history the made.
+I thought Beatles story was bigger, but still it was fun to see.
 I liked very much how each room is made for a different period of Beatles.

 And on the next day we flew back to Bulgaria from Dublin.